In this Capitol Report:

 A Republican bill would expand the Office’s responsibilities to include coal, oil and gas beyond its past portfolio of renewable energy.

 Last year’s bipartisan, landmark achievement to jump-start the construction of condominiums was HB-1279.
 Nonetheless, the lack of affordable housing plagues many communities.
+Just take a look and see the condos for sale in Canada, it’s easy to understand what’s happening.
 Employers find it difficult to attract and retain workers because of the affordable housing shortage.